airwallex/airwallex-payment-demo/docs/README.md

 <script src="https://checkout.airwallex.com/assets/elements.bundle.min.js"></script>
 ```

-Running `loadAirwallex` and embedding the above script in your document head will initialize a global variable in your document called `window.Airwallex`.
+Running `init` and embedding the above script in your document head will initialize a global variable in your document called `window.Airwallex`.
 This variable consists of all the functions to process payments.

 | Option   | Default  | Description                                                                                    |
 | -------- | -------- | ---------------------------------------------------------------------------------------------- |